harishvaitheeswar/codeRed/README.md

   -Takes the loaction of the user and then sees the risks

-  - Automatically searches and gives the nearest PHCS
+  -Automatically searches and gives the nearest PHCS

 - AN AUTOMATED WATERING VEHICLE THAT WATERS ACCORDING TO MOISTURE LEVEL: